 Inside the Hotel California

 Gary Kellgren felt shitty.
 He was lying on a bed in the “Rack Room” of the Record Plant in Los Angeles in the summer of 1977, the multi-million dollar recording studio of which he was half-owner and creative genius, the place out of which the hits – “Hotel California,” “New Kid in Town,” “Isn’t She Lovely” – just kept on coming.
-And that morning at 3:00 am, as he did every other morning at 3:00 am, Gary Kellgren feels just terrible.
+And that morning at 3:00 am, as he did every other morning at 3:00 am, Gary Kellgren felt just terrible.
 He was lying on his back in the middle of a king size bed with his left arm flung across his forehead, and had left word with the security desk that he would receive no visitors.
-Still, four solicitous friends have conned their way past two guards and three locked doors and they have arrived in the Rack Room to find Gary pissing blood.
+Still, four solicitous friends conned their way past two guards and three locked doors and arrived in the Rack Room to find Gary pissing blood.

 Gary pissed blood in a little bathroom just a few feet away from the king size bed, then he returned to his horizontal position only to rise again a few minutes later to piss some more blood.
 It was a painful sound, echoing through a narrow opening in the bathroom door…splat… pause…spat…irregular and suspenseful.
 It made everyone in the Rack Room nervous, but nobody did anything.
 They just sat there and watched Gary stumble from bed to bathroom to bed to bathroom, pissing blood.